Body composition analysis using bioelectric impedance in Bissau: reproducibility and level of agreement between two available devices

 &Corresponding author

-Methods: volunteers grouped for athletic and sports modalities at stadium and sports facilities in Bissau were included.
-All anthropometric measurements were measured in both devices.
+Methods: volunteers grouped for athletic and sports modalities at stadiums and sports facilities in Bissau were included.
+All anthropometric measurements were done in both devices.
 For statistical analysis, we created Bland-Altman plots to assess their level of agreement.

 Data collection: stature was measured by using a self-retracting ting measuring tape, steel, 3mtr/10ft, push-down blade lock for accurate measurements.
 Waist and hip were recorded using a flexible tape measure of 150 cm PRIMA, Mètre ruban 150cm PRIMA Meetlint.
 Blood pressure was measured using a Wellion WAVE professional Blood Pressure Monitor using the oscillometric method.
 Body composition was measured first with the Omron Karada Scan BF511 equipment, and then the Tanita® BC-545 equipment.
 Both measure the impedance to the flow of electrical current to estimate body composition, with greater electrical impedance correlating with higher fat mass.
 The method is based on the capacity of hydrated tissues to conduct electric current.
 The measurement was performed as per manufacturer´s guidelines.
 Briefly, information such as, age, gender and height taken by the ting measure tape were entered into the equipment and then the subject was allowed to stand on the metal footpads barefoot, grasping a pair of electrodes that were fixed on a handle with their arms extending in front of their chest on the scale after its calibration.
 The report provided was weight (kg), body fat (%, BF), visceral fat (%, VF), body mass index (kg/m2) and skeletal muscle (%, SM).
 Immediately after, the measurement with the Tanita® BC-545 equipment was performed, by entering date of birth, gender, height and the state of physical activity, in which one could choose whether the participant was an athlete, or physically active or sedentary.